Aricks main pin & bushing kits

 Bushings and pin for front/main pin (where opener attaches to rockshaft clamp), JD 50/60/90 drills.

 Aricks firming arm kit

 Bushings and seals for firming arm’s pivot, JD 50/60/90 drills (excluding the earliest 750s).
 Chromed steel sleeve is 62mm length for 60/90-series.
 The firming kit is identical to the closing arm kit except with a shorter sleeve.

 Aricks main opener pin kit

 The main pin & bushings at the front of the opener on the JD 50/60/90 drills (where the arm attaches to the rockshaft) is another wear item, and it’s critical to maintain furrow width.
 If these get sloppy, the furrow gets narrower and the boot and firming wheel no longer fit, and seed placement is awful.
 The first time around, simply rotate the pin by 180-degrees (loosen the bolt locking it in position; put a pipe wrench on the end of the pin).
 If this has already been done, and they’ve gotten sloppy again, the next step is to replace pins & bushings.
-Aricks’ front pin kits have been in the field for 4 yrs, and proven to last at least as long as OEM in tough Aussie conditions, and sometimes significantly longer.
-However, the Aricks front pins & bushings are a fraction of the cost of OEM, and with Aussie persnicketiness for quality control.
+Aricks’ main pin kits have been in the field since 2013, and proven to last at least as long as OEM in tough Aussie conditions, and sometimes significantly longer.
+However, the Aricks main pins & bushings are a fraction of the cost of OEM, and with Aussie persnicketiness for quality control.
 Aricks front pin bushings are steel with a Teflon inner layer, and the pin has a hard chrome finish.
 Whether merely turning the pins, or doing a complete rebuild, be sure to retorque the retaining bolt to spec when finished; inadequate torque can result in the bushings spinning in the opener arm, ruining it.